 What Do Immediate Dentures Cost?

-The University of Iowa estimates that the average patient may need about four to five visits to create the dentures — plus an additional visit to remove the teeth.
-Then, about six months after the immediate dentures are placed, patients may need to return to the dentist’s office for adjustments, depending on how the mouth has healed.
-In cases where the mouth hasn’t healed properly, patients may need their dentures replaced entirely, which comes at an additional cost.
-If you're concerned about the cost of immediate dentures, you should check with your dental insurance provider to see if they offer coverage.
+The average patient might need about four visits to create the dentures, plus another visit to remove the teeth.
+Then about six months after the dentures are placed, you will need to return to your dentist’s office for adjustments and for your dentist to check if your mouth has healed.
+If your mouth hasn’t healed properly, your dentures might need to be replaced, which will come at an additional cost.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.